-Retreat schedules and descriptions can be found on our website, in our Newsletter, Quarterly Program Calendar, Residential Retreat Brochure and in the Inquiring Mind Journal.
+Retreat schedules and descriptions can be found on our website and in the Spirit Rock News and Schedule of Events.
 If you have reviewed the available information, including the information below, and still have questions, call the registrars at (415) 488-0164 x 252 or x 247 for additional retreat information.

 Can I just come and stay at Spirit Rock to do a self-retreat?

-Spirit Rock does not offer self-retreats.
-For a list of places that do offer personal retreats, click here.
+No. Spirit Rock does not offer self-retreats.
+Please visit Venues for Personal Retreats for a list of places that do offer personal retreats.

 Can I arrive at Spirit Rock early on the day my retreat starts?

-You are welcome to arrive early, however the retreat staff will not be ready to check you in until 3 pm.
+You are welcome to arrive early, however the retreat staff will not be ready to check you in until 3:00pm.
 We do not have any luggage storage facilities for those arriving early.
-You may bring your luggage up to the check in area at the Council House in the upper retreat center.
-If you do arrive early, please park in the overflow parking lot to the right as you come into Spirit Rock.
-Do not park in the Daylong parking lot close to the Community Meditation Hall.
-At 3 pm, you need to check in with the caretakers at the Welcome Hut so they can give you a parking pass for your car.
-Then, you can proceed up to the retreat center and check in with the retreat managers.
+You may bring your luggage up to the check-in area at the Council House in the Upper Retreat Center.